-On May 2nd he started his only career game, going 0-4 with a walk during a 5-4 win over the St Louis Cardinals.
-He never recorded a major league hit but on May 10,1964 during a doubleheader he pinch hit for Elroy Face, drew a walk and then scored his only major league run on a single by Roberto Clemente.
-All told, he appeared in 14 games, went to bat ten times going 0-7 with three walks.
+On May 2nd, Johnston started his only career game, going 0-for-4 with a walk during a 5-4 win over the St Louis Cardinals.
+He never recorded a major league hit, but on May 10,1964 during a doubleheader, he pinch hit for Elroy Face, drew a walk and then scored his only major league run on a single by Roberto Clemente.
+All told, he appeared in 14 games, went to bat ten times going 0-for-7 with three walks.
 He returned to the minors to finish the year then spent two more seasons at AAA in the San Francisco Giants system.
 During the 1960 season the Steelers invited Johnston to a tryout, he had played football at USC.
-The Pirates granted him permission and following the minor league season he joined the Steelers for that one season, doing mostly punt and kick returns.
-He is the only man to play for both the Steelers and Pirates and he celebrates his 74th birthday today.
+The Pirates granted him permission and following the minor league season he joined the Steelers for that one year, doing mostly punt and kick returns.
+He is the only man to play for both the Steelers and Pirates and he celebrates his 746th birthday today.